Numerical viscosity and resistivity in MHD turbulence simulations: Comparison to simulation data in the literature

-In order to better understand the significance of the present findings and how they relate to other works, we start by comparing our results to recent simulations in \citet{2023ApJ...942L..34G}. \citet{2023ApJ...942L..34G} find relations between the numerical viscosity $\nu$ and resistivity $\eta$, and the grid spacing $\Delta_x$, i.e., $\nu \propto \Delta_x^{1.22}$ and $\eta \propto \Delta_x^{1.34}$, obtained from ILES simulations in the subsonic regime, similar to our $\mach=0.1$ simulations (see their figure~5).
-With $\uturb$ and $\lturb$ fixed in an MHD simulation, we can rewrite these relations, using Eqs.~(\ref{eq:Re}) and~(\ref{eq:Rm}), as:
+In order to better understand the significance and robustness of our relations, we compare to recent simulations in \citet{2023ApJ...942L..34G}. \citet{2023ApJ...942L..34G} find relations between the numerical viscosity $\nu$ and resistivity $\eta$, and the grid spacing $\Delta_x$, i.e., $\nu \propto \Delta_x^{1.22}$ and $\eta \propto \Delta_x^{1.34}$, obtained from implicit large eddy simulations (ILES), similar to ours, but only in the subsonic regime, similar to our $\mach=0.1$ simulations (see their figure~5).
+With $\uturb$ and $\lturb$ fixed in an MHD simulation, we can rewrite these relations, using Eqs.~(\ref{eq:Re}) and~(\ref{eq:Rm}), as

-as $N = L_\mathrm{box}/{\Delta_x}$, where $L_\mathrm{box}$ is the side length of the box (computational domain).
+as $N = L/{\Delta_x}$, where $L$ is the side length of the box (computational domain).